wolff812/intro-to-programming-2023/instructions/common/how-to-submit.md

 `https://github.com/samSmith/fenrir-intro/pull/1`

 ## Step 3: Click "Submit" and you're done!
 You should receive feedback from your reviewer within a week of submitting.
-If you do not receive feedback within a week, let your Cohort Instructional Leader know via Slack message or by emailing [freyr@codethedream.org](mailto:freyr@codethedream.org) remember to include their name in the email subject line.
+If you do not receive feedback within a week, let your Cohort Instructional Leader know via Slack message or by emailing them.
+Your class email should look like this: _classname_@codethedream.org.
 Your feedback will be a comment on your pull request.

 ---